-Frequent travelers know there’s a lot of hard truths about the flying experience.
+Frequent travelers know there are a lot of hard truths about the flying experience.
 Airplane seats are designed for safety, not comfort.
 International terminals are designed to sell duty-free goods, not get you to your gate efficiently.
 And frequent flier programs are designed to make airlines money, not to benefit travelers.
 Getting passengers to redeem points and miles for domestic flights is one of the best ways that airlines keep their mileage programs profitable.
-Here are five reasons why you shouldn’t fall into that miles for domestic flights trap.
+Here are five reasons why you shouldn’t fall into redeeming those miles for a domestic flight trap.

 1. Cash tickets are usually pretty reasonable

 The average domestic ticket is around $346.
 If you redeem 25,000 miles for that ticket, you’re getting about 1.34 cents of value for each mile (after factoring in the taxes you have to pay even on award tickets).
 You get even less if you also have to pay close-in booking fees.
 And you get even less if you factor in the miles you aren’t earning on your ticket.